Dr. Murat Akalin

 Dr. Nancy Akalin

 Dr. Nancy Akalin earned her undergraduate degree from University of Nevada, Reno and her doctorate from Washington State University.
-She completed her internship and postdoctoral fellowship at the UCSD School of Medicine, Department of Psychiatry, where she remained on as Program Director for the Outpatient Psychiatry Program for a total of 10 years.
+She completed her internship and postdoctoral fellowship at the UCSD School of Medicine, Department of Psychiatry, where she remained on as faculty and Program Director for the Outpatient Psychiatry Program for a total of 10 years.
 Currently, she is in private practice in California.

 I’m a licensed clinical psychologist with over 25 years experience.
 I’ve spent most of my career working in medical settings, including primary care.
 I work with individuals seeking to make behavior changes for a healthier, happier and more balanced lifestyle.
 Depression, anxiety and relationship issues are often common presenting problems.
 I am also comfortable treating patients with severe psychiatric conditions.
 I use cognitive-behavioral techniques and interpersonal approaches, and my style is empathic, supportive, practical and straightforward.